paulmis/beepboop3000/README.md

 ```

 ## How does bb3 work?
 beepboop subscribes to the `cmd_vel` topic and accepts Twist messages (geometry_msgs/Twist).
-To steer the robot run `teleop_twist_keyboard` on the same network and press keys.
+To steer the robot run `teleop_twist_keyboard` on the same network and press keys, or set up a joystick through teleop_twist_joy and move the robot using its controls.
 Fun!